Training Pathways

 SET DRESSING

 Once the physical walls of the set are constructed or the location has been chosen, set dressers are responsible for bringing in the surroundings and objects known as "set dressing” – furniture, rugs, lighting fixtures, and more, which contribute to telling the story and support the vision of the Production designer, writer, director and producer.
 This pathway teaches the entry-level skill requirements for set dressing.
-Students will learn about crew dynamics, chain of command and proper set protocols.Candidates must not be afraid of heights and must be able to lift a minimum of 50 lbs throughout the day.
+Students will learn about crew dynamics, chain of command and proper set protocols.SET CONSTRUCTION

 LOCAL 600